 Graduate Research Symposium

-The Department of Chemical and Biomolecular Engineering and the Graduate Student Advisory Council hosted the annual Graduate Research Symposium on October 14, 2022.
-Graduate students presented their work in the form of either a poster or an oral presentation.
+The Department of Chemical and Biomolecular Engineering and the Graduate Student Advisory Council will host the annual Graduate Research Symposium on October 20, 2023.
+Graduate students present their work in the form of either a poster or an oral presentation.

 Research areas include a range of topics, such as nanotechnology, biotechnology, computational science, and energy applications.
 Invited judges are typically Illinois alumni from industry and academia who help us identify the best poster and oral presentations.
 The symposium also provides students with one-on-one opportunities to network with the judges.

 Please check back often for updates.
 More information will be added to this page as details become available.

 Rachel Gaines - “Glycerol Electrooxidation in Flow Reactors”

 Sonji Lamichhane - “Development of a Hydrogel Microwell Array Platform for Noninvasively Screening Hematopoietic Stem Cell (HSCs) Fate Decisions”